VitorApolonio/ePaint/README.md

 - Avoiding using `shift()` for popping the queue
 - Avoiding methods like `map()` and `forEach()`

-To see this project's implementation, which includes these optimizations, look at the `floodFill()` method in the `brush.js` file.
+To see this project's implementation, which includes these optimizations, look at the `floodFill()` method in the `brush.ts` file.

 ### Undo / Redo